readthedocs/website/content/posts/drop-support-for-subversion-mercurial-bazaar.md

 ## Contact us

-[Contact us](https://readthedocs.org/support/) if you have any questions, and let us know if you are having trouble using a this new config key for any reason.
+[Contact us](https://readthedocs.org/support/) if you have any questions, and let us know any inconvenient you may have with this change.